utkarsh23kushwaha/notes_api/README.md

 # API Documentation

-This document provides information about the features and usage of the API.
+This document provides information about the features and usage of the Notes API.

 ## Table of Contents
 - [Authentication](#authentication)